Gold Medal Winner (Memoir/Autobiography) - 2009 Axiom Business Book Awards

 Among the companies he created and grew are University Computing, Sterling Software, Sterling Commerce, Earth Resources, Gulf Insurance, Bonanza Steakhouses, Michaels Stores, Maverick Capital and Ranger Capital.
 An active proponent of clean air through clean energy, he created Green Mountain Energy and Green Bull Fund.

 Sam and his wife, Cheryl, are generous contributors to countless philanthropic organizations, including the Dallas Center for the Performing Arts and the Aspen-Pitkin County Animal Shelter.
 Sam has also endowed alma maters Louisiana Tech and the University of Michigan Business School.
 Sam and Cheryl are the owners of Explore Booksellers and Escape Restaurant in Aspen, Colorado.

-Sam has six children, ten grandchildren, and two great-grandchildren.
+Sam has six children, twelve grandchildren, and two great-grandchildren.
 He has lived most of his adult life in Dallas, Texas, and also spends time in Aspen and in New York's Greenwich Village.